simonfuhrmann/mve/README.txt

 This is a guideline how to compile and use FSSR, the Floating Scale Surface Reconstruction software accompanying the following paper:

-    Floating Scale Surface Reconstruction [PDF, 11MB]
+    Floating Scale Surface Reconstruction
     Simon Fuhrmann and Michael Goesele
     In: ACM ToG (Proceedings of ACM SIGGRAPH 2014). http://tinyurl.com/floating-scale-surface-recon

 This software is based on MVE, the Multi-View Environment.
-It must be downloaded and compiled prior to this software.
-You can get it here:
+See the link below for details on MVE, and the next section for downloading and building MVE.

     http://www.gris.tu-darmstadt.de/projects/multiview-environment/

-Building MVE and FSSR
+Downlaoding and Building MVE and FSSR
 ======================================================================

+MVE requires libjpeg, libpng and libtiff as dependencies, which can be obtained using the package system of your distribution.

 The following commands should get you started: